Black Friday | 25% off online accounting for 6 months!

-Under UK law cake and biscuits have a 0% rate of VAT put on them.
+Under UK law, VAT on cakes and biscuits is set at 0%.
 However, crucially, the law states that if a biscuit is partly or wholly covered in chocolate then it is to be taxed at the standard rate.
 HMRC clearly defines the difference as follows:

 “The significance of the borderline between cakes and biscuits is that a cake is zero-rated even if it is covered in chocolate, whereas a biscuit is standard-rated if wholly or partly covered in chocolate or some product similar in taste and appearance.”

 In 1991 Her Majesty’s Customs and Excise – HMRC as we know it today – challenged manufacturer McVities on their orange filled goodies, believing them to be biscuits.
 McVities fought back.
-The case eventually went to tribunal and according to rumour McVities even baked a 12” Jaffa Cake in their quest to disprove the fact that they are a cake and not a biscuit.
+The case eventually went to tribunal and, according to rumour, McVities even baked a 12” Jaffa Cake in their quest to prove the fact that they are a cake and not a biscuit.

-Other food companies haven’t had as much luck.
-The law states that potato crisps are subject to standard rate VAT, whereas maize and corn based snacks are 0%.
-Procter & Gamble, manufactures of Pringles, thought they would try their luck and see if a court would rule their crisp a maize based product.
+Aside from the issue of VAT on cakes and biscuits, other food companies haven’t had as much luck.
+The law states that potato crisps are subject to standard rate VAT, whereas maize and corn-based snacks are 0%.
+Procter & Gamble, manufactures of Pringles, thought they would try their luck and see if a court would rule their crisp a maize-based product.

 Sadly, they lost their appeal to become VAT-exempt as Pringles were identified as 50% potato.